sugiro.ai

 BTC Calculator

-A dependency-light Bitcoin calculator that converts between BTC, SATS, and multiple fiat currencies with live price data.
-It is built with plain HTML, CSS, and modular JavaScript, including multilingual UI and mobile-specific interaction handling.
+A dependency-light Bitcoin calculator that converts between BTC, SATS, and multiple fiat currencies with Binance market data.
+It is built with plain HTML, CSS, and modular JavaScript, including an inline keypad, bilingual UI, dark mode, and mobile-specific interaction handling.

 Main Stack

-What powers this Bitcoin conversion tool and what makes it more feature-rich than a basic static page.
+What powers this Bitcoin conversion tool and what makes it feel like a compact product rather than a basic static page.

 Markup